jorams/birch/README.md

     `EVENT` has a couple of slots, which you can access using the following accessors:

-    - `NICK-OF`, the nickname of the sender of the message.
+    - `NICK`, the nickname of the sender of the message.
 Taken from the message's prefix.
-    - `USER-OF`, the username of the sender of the message.
+    - `USER`, the username of the sender of the message.
 Also taken from the message's prefix.
-    - `HOST-OF`, the hostname of the sender of the message.
+    - `HOST`, the hostname of the sender of the message.
 Also taken from the message's prefix.
-    - `MESSAGE-OF`, a string containing all of the parameters supplied with the message, separated by spaces.
+    - `MESSAGE`, a string containing all of the parameters supplied with the message, separated by spaces.
 Note that the "trailing" parameter is not prefixed with a ':', so you can't recognize it from here.

     Subclasses of `EVENT` are:
     - `QUIT-EVENT`
-    - `NICK-EVENT` which adds a slot, accessed with `NEW-NICK-OF`.
+    - `NICK-EVENT` which adds a slot, accessed with `NEW-NICK`.
 It contains the new nick of the person whose nick has changed.

 - `CHANNEL-EVENT`, which is a superclass of all events happening on a certain channel.

-    `CHANNEL-EVENT` adds another slot, accessed with `CHANNEL-OF`.
+    `CHANNEL-EVENT` adds another slot, accessed with `CHANNEL`.
     The subclasses of `CHANNEL-EVENT` are:

     - `PRIVMSG-EVENT`